 Erin told us a little bit about what to expect so that there were no surprises.
-Things like, the bathroom is an outhouse.
+Things like the bathroom is an outhouse.
 The fanciest outhouse I’ve ever seen.
-It’s nestled into the woods and music plays continuously.
+It’s nestled in the woods, and music plays continuously.
 There’s a small lamp emitting a soft glow perfect for any room, even an outhouse in the woods!

 The fanciest outhouse in the woods